-AP Racing: Goal Setting + Goal Crushing in 2020
+AP Racing: Goal Setting + Goal Crushing

-Get off on the Right Foot in 2020!
+Get off on the Right FooT!

 I am not big on New Year’s Resolutions.
 I am not big on major proclamations either.
 What I am big on though is goal setting.
 I am continuously setting goals, evaluating goals and adjusting my goals.
 I do this on a yearly, monthly, weekly, daily and even by the minute.